natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-9%20(China).md

 * Loses a lot of speed during turns
 * Very bad turn rate even compared to some jet bombers
 * Difficult jet for beginners (hard to use due to its weapons and flight characteristics)
-* Mediocre brakes make it 0hard to land on short airfields
+* Mediocre brakes make it hard to land on short airfields

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->